Stanford Cardinal football

-The Stanford Cardinal football program represents Stanford University in college football at the NCAA Division I FBS level and is a member of the Pac-12 Conference's North Division.
+The Stanford Cardinal football program represents Stanford University in college football at the NCAA Division I FBS level and is a member of the Atlantic Coast Conference.
+The program was previously in the Pac-12 Conference.
 The team is known as the Cardinal, adopted prior to the 1982 season.
 Stanford was known as the "Cardinal" for its first two decades of athletic competition, then more commonly as the "Cardinals" until 1930.
 The name was changed to the "Indians" from 1930 to January 1972, and back to the "Cardinals" from 1972 through 1981.
 A student vote in December 1975 to change the nickname to "Robber Barons" was not approved by administrators.

 Stanford has fielded football teams every year since 1892 with a few exceptions.
 Like a number of other teams from the era concerned with violence in the sport, the school dropped football in favor of rugby from 1906 to 1917.
 The school also did not field a team in 1918 (due to World War I) or in 1943, 1944, and 1945 (due to World War II).

 The school participated in the first-ever Rose Bowl against Michigan in 1902, in which they were routed 49–0.
-Its annual Big Game against California is the oldest and most storied rivalry in the Pac-12 and western United States.
+Its annual Big Game against California is the oldest and most storied rivalry in the western United States.
 The Cardinal also compete for the Legends Trophy against independent rival Notre Dame.